Teaching Philosophy

 Experience

-Kaitlyn is currently employed as a dance instructor at multiple locations: Jeanette's School of Dance, Towson University Community Dance, and APEX Arts + at Brooklyn Park Middle School.
-She is certified through the Maryland State Department of Education (MSDE) in Dance PreK-12.
+Kaitlyn is currently employed as a dance instructor for Jeanette's School of Dance and Towson University Community Dance.
+She is certified through the Maryland State Department of Education (MSDE) in Dance PreK-12 and holds an Adult & Pediatric CPR/AED Certification from the American Red Cross.

 Kaitlyn began teaching at her home studio, Jeanette's School of Dance, at age 18, and has continued instructing and choreographing in a variety of styles since.
-At JSD, Kaitlyn is responsible, alongside studio owner Michele Smith, for Ballet Company productions, which perform twice a year: in the winter for community outreach (such as senior centers) and in the end-of-year recital.
+At JSD, Kaitlyn is responsible, alongside studio owner Michele Smith and teacher Emma Olin, for Ballet Company productions, which perform two different productions in a year: in the winter for community outreach (such as senior centers) and in the end-of-year recital.

-Kaitlyn has been a guest and substitute instructor at several studios/schools in the DMV area, including Baltimore School for the Arts, Notre Dame Preparatory School, Symmetry Arts, and DMV's Finest.
-Kaitlyn has taught as a master teacher at the Maryland Public High School Dance Showcase since 2024.
+Kaitlyn has been a guest and substitute instructor at several studios/schools in the DMV area, including the AACPS APEX Arts program (BPMS), Baltimore School for the Arts, Notre Dame Preparatory School, Symmetry Arts, and DMV's Finest.
+Kaitlyn has taught as a master teacher at the Maryland High School Dance Showcase since 2024, and the Maryland Middle School Dance Showcase in 2025.

 Kaitlyn is also one of the dancers who leads the audience participation portion of Meki's Tamure's set, teaching basic Polynesian dances to audiences of all ages and ability levels.